 All the Rest

-Kneepads + Sit Mats – photographers will benefit from bringing kneepads (we find rubber are the most comfortable), which are ideal for kneeling in the zodiacs or on hard terrains while trying to capture that perfect penguin profile.
-Fold-up foam sit mats are another great option, since they will prevent damp and muddy bottoms while perching in wait of the perfect shot.
-A sit mat can also be used as a kneeler, as a seat in a sea kayak, or to simply convert an uncomfortable airport seat into something a little more comfortable.
+Knee pads + Sit Mats – photographers will benefit from bringing knee pads (we find rubber is the most comfortable), which are ideal for kneeling in the zodiacs.
+Fold-up foam sit mats are another great option since they can be used as a kneeler, as a seat in a sea kayak, or simply convert an uncomfortable airport seat into something a little more comfortable.

 So… you’ve checked layers upon layers of wearables off your list, your camera batteries are charged, and you have the whole season of Blue Planet II downloaded – you are a soon-to-be Antarctic explorer, and the exhilaration is building.
-But wait, we can’t let you forget “the mundanes” – be sure to pack your: binoculars, pocket heat packs, pyjamas, wash kit, high factor sun cream, heavy moisturiser, phones and chargers, SPF lip balm, medical travel kit, prescription medicines, glasses, contact lenses, underclothing, and maybe personal snacks like nuts, sweets and protein bars (but don’t worry, you will be well fed on board).
+But wait, we can’t let you forget “the mundanes” – be sure to pack your: binoculars, pocket heat packs, pyjamas, wash kit, high factor sun cream, heavy moisturiser, phones and chargers, SPF lip balm, medical travel kit, prescription medicines, glasses, contact lenses, and underclothing.